chrisbra/csv.vim/README.md

 to remove any highlighting.

-If you want to automatically highlight a column, see `csv-hicol`
+If you want to automatically highlight a column, see [Highlight column automatically](#highlight-column-automatically)

 ## ArrangeColumn